What is VMware ESXi recovery mode

 ✦ Clear Log Monitor: clearly recording all operations made to the VMs with separate error logs for easy reference and troubleshooting.

+It supports both paid and free versions of VMware ESXi 6.0-7.0.
 You can click the button to download and use this perpetual free edition:

 *You can choose to install this VM backup software on either Windows or Linux system.